This post may include affiliate links. Thank you for your support.

 • Flank vs Skirt Steak: Flank steak is more tender; however, skirt has a more intense beefy flavor.
 (Shown in the photos is flank steak.)
 When shopping you will notice flank steak is much wider, while skirt steak is long and thin.

-• Steak size: If your steak is large and you want to marinate or cook in a skillet, you may need to cut the steak in half, through the middle and against the grain to form 2 smaller steaks.
+• Steak Size: If your steak is large and you want to marinate or cook in a skillet, you may need to cut the steak in half, through the middle and against the grain to form 2 smaller steaks.

-• Tenderize the steak: Before cooking, use the tip of a sharp knife to cut away any tough connective tissue visible on the surface of the steak.
+• Tenderize the Steak: Before cooking, use the tip of a sharp knife to cut away any tough connective tissue visible on the surface of the steak.
 Do this by making very small, angular cuts in the same direction as the grain of the beef.
 Keep your cuts about an inch apart and don’t cut through the beef!
 Repeat process on both sides of steak and season as desired.

 • Steak doneness: Please see the temperature chart below for steak doneness.
 When your steaks are resting (after cooking), there will be carry-over cooking and your steak will continue to increase in temperature by about 5 degrees for this recipe.
 (I like my steak perfectly medium-rare, so I pull mine when it hits 130-degrees.)